Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 OCR (Optical Character Recognition) — a set of techniques or software for recognizing characters and entire texts in a raster graphic file (bitmap).

-The system must have access to the existing database of authorized contractors, orders, shopping items, etc. To everything that is needed to ensure the correct operation of reading algorithms and gain even greater insights into the company's purchases.
+The system must have access to the existing database of authorized contractors, orders, shopping items, etc. Everything is done to ensure the correct operation of reading algorithms and gain even greater insights into the company's purchases.

 The main assumption of the OCR system is that the delegated person should participate in the entire workflow.
-Their task is to verify the results of the system as well as continuously make improvements to the machine learning processes.
+Their task is to verify the system's results and continuously make improvements to the machine learning processes.

 Are you looking for a Web Development Company?